 Free parking is available along Forsyth Avenue in Zone 2.
 A parking permit is not required beginning at 5:00 p.m. weekdays and all day on weekends.

 We recommend contacting Parking and Transportation for information about summer construction limitations and zoned parking.

 I'm not from St. Louis.
 Is there anywhere for me to reside on campus?

 Yes!
 On-campus housing is available on a first come, first served basis.
 After you complete your registration in SWI, you must complete a housing request.
 If you have any issues with housing registration, please contact Tiffanie Fleschert, Assistant Manager of Summer Programs and Conference Services:

-You may visit the Summer Conferences and Programs website for more information.
+Visit Summer Conferences and Programs for more information.

 What transportation service do you recommend I use for traveling to campus from the airport?

 Drop-off Location: Washington Univ.Campus/Dorms

 Address for your drop-off location: 6618 Shepley Drive.
 Clayton, MO 63105

 Upon arrival, go to the Summer Programs and Conference Services office to formally check-in.